Aliases for POT1 Gene

 POT1 (Protection Of Telomeres 1) is a Protein Coding gene.
-Diseases associated with POT1 include pot1-related susceptibility to cutaneous malignant melanoma and melanoma, cutaneous malignant 10.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Cell Cycle, Mitotic.
+Diseases associated with POT1 include melanoma, cutaneous malignant 10 and glioma susceptibility 9.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Telomere Extension by Telomerase.
 GO annotations related to this gene include telomerase inhibitor activity and single-stranded telomeric DNA binding.

 UniProtKB/Swiss-Prot for POT1 Gene